Where do the world’s counterfeit goods come from?

 The report notes that some distribution hubs are in countries with “weak governments and a strong organized crime presence.”

-Criminal gangs are increasingly turning to mail and courier services to get their counterfeit goods to market, notes the report: 62% of seizures between 2011 and 2013 had been sent through the post.
+Criminal gangs are increasingly turning to mail and courier services to get their counterfeit goods to market, notes the report: 62% of seizures between 2011 and 2013 had been sent through the mail.
 Hong Kong, Singapore and the United Arab Emirates were identified as transit points where fake goods are repackaged from containers.
 Sending parcels through the post reflects “the growing importance of the internet and e-commerce in international trade,” notes the report.

 The authors advises authorities to focus on the issue of postal packages and free trade zones, which are beyond the reach of customs authorities and are often used “to hide the origin of shipments” and to repackage and redistribute counterfeit goods and to create companies to “support illegal operations.”